pankaj-kb/VS-Code-Clone/README.md

 # VS-Code-Clone

-## this is for educational purpose only.
+## this is for educational purpose only

 ## Purely made with ->> HTML + tailwind